-Why don’t my shortcodes display in the table?
+Why don’t my shortcodes or Gutenberg layouts display in the table?

 shortcodes is set to

-false which will remove all shortcodes from your table.
+false which will remove all shortcodes from your table, as well as disabling other formatting such as HTML.
 This is because:

 - Processing shortcode content can take a significant amount of time – especially for large tables – so enabling them can have a performance impact on your site.